Juanmaibanez/Google_IT_Automation_with_Python/about.md

     ·Loops

-        <p>In this module you'll explore the intricacies of loops in Python!
+        In this module you'll explore the intricacies of loops in Python!
 You'll learn how to use while loops to continuously execute code, as well as how to identify infinite loop errors and how to fix them.
 You'll also learn to use for loops to iterate over data, and how to use the range() function with for loops.
-You'll also explore common errors when using for loops and how to fix them.</p>
+You'll also explore common errors when using for loops and how to fix them.

     ·Strings, List and Dictionaries